c2-d2/pr_mort_official/misc/faq.md

 -   We estimated that the mortality rate (the number of deaths per 1000 people per unit time) remained high for months after the hurricane.
 This suggests that people continued to suffer even after the hurricane passed.
 -   Our data suggests that about one third of those that died after the hurricane died from delayed or interrupted medical care, as reported by the surveyed households.
 -   Even the low-bound of our estimates is consistent with earlier academic and press reports about the high mortality rate.
 -   We intentionally used a simple method, but there are many ways to calculate excess deaths.
-We have made all data available and welcome other researchersâ analyses.
+We have made all data available and welcome other researchers’ analyses.

 How many people died?
 ---------------------